 - Oil and gas

 - Heavy equipment

 The company prides itself on being the most sustainable and safest steel manufacturing company.
-President and Chief Executive Officer Leon J. Topalian said that 2020 was the company’s safest year ever.
+President and Chief Executive Officer Leon J. Topalian said in the fourth-quarter 2021 earnings statement that 2021 was the second straight record-setting year in terms of safety.
 Nucor is a pioneer in recycling scrap metal and has built its business on environmentally sustainable principles and practices.
-In fact, according to the company’s 2020 Annual Report, it recycled nearly 17.8 million gross tons of scrap steel just in 2020.
+In fact, according to the company’s 2020 Annual Report, the most recent published, it recycled nearly 17.8 million gross tons of scrap steel in that year alone.